 The Apple Pencil is also a fantastic stylus, so it’s also an easy choice.
 Personally, I’m a big fan of the Apple Pencil and it’s what I use for my Procreate art.

-It’s also an important factor that third party styluses don’t always work with Procreate.
+It’s REALLY important to note that third party styluses don’t always work with Procreate.
 If you’re really excited to use Procreate, you don’t want to be disappointed by a stylus that doesn’t work for you.

 So, what styluses are compatible with Procreate?
 If you have a different stylus, or are considering a different stylus, will Procreate even be worth it for you?
 Let’s dive in.